lingualdev/i18n-check/README.md

 ### `i18nCheck.checkInvalidTranslations(source, targets [, options])`

-`checkInvalidTranslations` checks for if there are any invalid keys in the comparison or target files.
-All files are compared against the base file.
+`checkInvalidTranslations` checks if there are any invalid keys in the target files.
+All files are compared against the source file.

 ```ts
 import { checkInvalidTranslations } from "@lingual/i18n-check";